lsbFlying/resy/README-EN.md

 🌟`v4.0.4`：<br/>
 1. Fixed the bug that the direct update could not be updated in the next round of update batches similar to the useEffect<br/>
 2. Optimize the execution of add function in direct update mode<br/>
-3. Optimized merge update in the scenario where direct update and setState batch update are mixed
+3. Optimized merge update in the scenario where direct update and setState batch update mixed scenarios

 🌟`v4.0.3`：<br/>
-1、Fixed the logic of comparing props in view's deepEqual, avoiding the problem of additional update and rendering due to different reference addresses of props;<br/>
+1. Fixed the logic of comparing props in view's deepEqual, avoiding the problem of additional update and rendering due to different reference addresses of props;<br/>
-2、Improved and optimized the execution performance of the data subscription listener "subscriber function" code.
+2. Improved and optimized the execution performance of the data subscription and listener "subscriber function" code.

 🌟`v4.0.2`：<br/>
 1. Fixed the processing bug that the logic data of getDerivedStateFromProps of view is empty;<br/>